rafaelydv/fedora/README.md

 # fedora_xfce_install
-Scripts de instalação customizada do Xfce no Fedora
+Scripts de instalação customizada do Xfce e do Gnome no Fedora